nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/list-picker.md

 ---
 title: ListPicker
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_list_picker_.listpicker
-contributors: [MisterBrownRSA, rigor789]
+contributors: [MisterBrownRSA, rigor789, ikoevska]
 ---

-The ListPicker component allows the user to pick a value from a list.
+`<ListPicker>` is a UI component that lets the user select a value from a pre-configured list.

 ---